robertocirillo/mcp-bridge/README.md

 ### A2A Agents

 #### GET /a2a/agents
-List configured A2A agents (for UIs/visual builders).
+List configured A2A agents for secondary integrations, UIs, or visual builders.

 #### POST /a2a/agents/{agent_id}/messages
 Send a message to a specific A2A agent.